-WHAT WE DO

-- Pay for performance: Our compensation program for Named Executive Officers emphasizes variable pay over fixed pay, with at least 70% of each Named Executive Officer's target compensation linked to our financial or market results. - Retain meaningful stock ownership guidelines: Our expectations for ownership align executives' interests with those of our shareholders, and all Named Executive Officers have exceeded their targets. - Mitigate undue risk: We have caps on potential performance-based bonus payments, a clawback policy on performance-based compensation, and active and engaged oversight and risk management systems, including those related to compensation-related risk. - Engage an independent compensation consulting firm: The Compensation Committee's consultant does not provide any other services to the Company. - Apply conservative post-employment and change in control provisions: Executive Officers are subject to provisions in the same manner as those for our broader employee population. - Limit accelerated vesting: Our equity plan provides for accelerated vesting of equity awards after a change in control only if an executive is involuntarily terminated by the Company or resigns for good reason, a provision referred to as a "double trigger." - Restrict pledging activity: All Executive Officers are subject to pre-clearance requirements and restrictions. - Receive strong shareholder support: Each year since 2011, more than 90% of the votes cast on the matter have been in favor of our compensation programs.
+WHAT s WE DO WH AT WE DON'T DO \checkmark Pay for performance: Our compensation program for Named Executive Officers emphasizes variable pay over fixed pay, with at least 70% of each Named Executive Officer's target compensation linked to our financial or market results. Ø Provide employment agreements. \checkmark Retain meaningful stock ownership guidelines: Our expectations for ownership align executives' interests with those of our shareholders, and all Named Executive Officers have exceeded their targets. Ø Offer separation benefits to Named Executive Officers who are Nordstrom family members. \checkmark Mitigate undue risk: We have caps on potential performance- based bonus payments, a clawback policy on performance- Offer special perquisites to our Named Executive Officers. based compensation, and active and engaged oversight and risk management systems, including those related to compensation- related risk. Ø Maintain separate change in control agreements. \checkmark Engage an independent compensation consulting firm: The Compensation Committee's consultant does not provide any other services to the Company. Ø Gross up taxes, except in the case of selected relocation expenses. \checkmark Apply conservative post-employment and change in control provisions: Executive Officers are subject to provisions in the same manner as those for our broader employee population. Ø Reprice underwater stock options. \checkmark Limit accelerated vesting: Our equity plan provides for accelerated vesting of equity awards after a change in control only if an executive is involuntarily terminated by the Company or resigns for good reason, a provision referred to as a "double trigger."
+Issue grants below 100% fair market value.
+Pay dividends on any unearned or unvested equity awards. \checkmark Restrict pledging activity: All Executive Officers are subject to pre-clearance requirements and restrictions. Ø Permit hedging or short-sale transactions. \checkmark Receive strong shareholder support: Each year since 2011, more than 90% of the votes cast on the matter have been in favor of our compensation programs. Ø Count pledged shares towards stock ownership targets.